NorthboundTrain/jqg/docs/jqg-filters.md

 </summary>

 The "Variable/Symbolic Binding Operator" is a special construct that loops through each value of `EXPRESSION`, stores that value in the JQ variable `$IDENTIFIER`, and then runs the *entire* filter input through the rest of the pipeline (represented here by "`...`") with `$IDENTIFIER` available/accessible during each iteration.
 The pipeline can use that original input or not as it likes, and it can use the `$IDENTIFIER` or not as it likes (presumably it's wanted for some purpose, though).
 If the `EXPRESSION` only produces one value, there's only one iteration through the remainder of the pipeline; this is not unusual.
-Once the value of `$IDENTIFIER` is set, nothing can change it; this was a source of good bit of confusion for me.
+Once the value of `$IDENTIFIER` is set, nothing can change it -- this was a source of good bit of confusion for me.

 <details>
 <summary>